Professional Ingrown Toenail Treatment

 Following a thorough evaluation at our office, we will select one of a few minor surgical procedures to fix this stubborn, painful problem.

-Pain is in most cases very minor, and those who undergo the procedure are usually back to full activity within a day.
+These procedures are all performed in our office.
+You’ll experience very little downtime while providing instant relief.
+Those who undergo the procedure are usually back to full activity within a day.